UCL/research-computing-with-cpp/session01/index.md

 ### Anti-Pattern 1: Suggestion.

 * Focus on behaviour.
-    * What would end-user expect to see.
+    * What would end-user expect to see?
-    * How would end-user be using this class.
+    * How would end-user be using this class?
-    * Write tests that follow the use-case.
+    * Write tests that follow the use-case
-    * Gives a more logical grouping.
+    * Gives a more logical grouping
-    * One test can cover > 1 function.
+    * One test can cover > 1 function
-    * i.e. move away from slavishly testing each function.
+    * i.e. move away from slavishly testing each function
 * Minimise interface.
-    * Provide the bare number of methods.
+    * Provide the bare number of methods
-    * Don't provide setters if you dont want them.
+    * Don't provide setters if you dont want them
-    * Don't provide getters unless the user needs something.
+    * Don't provide getters unless the user needs something
     * Less to test.
-Use documentation to describe why.
+Use documentation to describe why

 ### Anti-Pattern 2: Constructing Dependent Classes

-* Sometimes, by necessity we test groups of classes.
+* Sometimes, by necessity we test groups of classes
-* Or one class genuinely Has-A contained class.
+* Or one class genuinely Has-A contained class
 * But the contained class is expensive, or could be changed in future